zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 ssh -X yourUWnetid@ikt.hyak.uw.edu  # for Ikt (older branch of Hyak)
 ```

-you will find yourself in your users home directory.
+you will find yourself in your user's home directory.
 These directories have a small memory capacity (10GB) and are NOT meant to hold any significantly large files.
 Only really store files here that are meant to be completely private like SSH keys or possibly logon scripts.
 For all data from experiments and what not, these files
 should be stored in the gscratch directories (see GSCRATCH section below).